To Supervise or Not to Supervise: Understanding and Addressing the Key Challenges of Point Cloud Transfer Learning: Transferring to Downstream Tasks

 \itpara{Unique architectural properties.} PointNet, with its global feature aggregation strategy, tends to overfit to the source training dataset, and is thus not able to extract information that is useful for fine-tuning.
 MinkowskiNet's performance is influenced by variations in point cloud density and scale.
-Its ability to process large-scale scenes explains its high semantic segmentation performance (Table~\ref{tab:s3dis_table}), but highlights its dependency on the sampling density for effective transfer learning (\ie{} there is improvement from small-scale synthetic shapes to natural noisy scanned shapes, but not to large-scale scenes).
-In contrast, PointMLP benefits more from supervised pre-training when the downstream task is classification (e.g., ModelNet40 and ScanObjectNN) but still attains its limits in the more challenging semantic segmentation task.
+Its ability to process large-scale scenes explains its high semantic segmentation performance (Table~\ref{tab:s3dis_table}), but highlights its dependence on the sampling density for effective transfer learning.